-- Discuss major challenges facing the developing world and their home contexts - Gain practical professional skills and leadership development - Enhance knowledge of the diversity of the U.S. and global society - Expand professional networking with American peers and policymakers - Interact with Fellows in other professional fields and from other campuses
+- Explore critical topics related to U.S. foreign policy priorities - Discuss major challenges facing the developing world and their home contexts - Gain practical professional skills in key thematic areas and develop leadership competencies - Enhance knowledge of the diversity of the U.S. and global society - Expand professional networking with American peers and policymakers - Interact with Fellows in other professional fields and from other campuses

-IIE encourages proposals from institutions and organizations that introduce Humphrey Fellows to the full range of American diversity, including institutions and organizations working with underserved, rural and minority populations.
+IIE encourages proposals from organizations that introduce Humphrey Fellows to the full range of American diversity, including institutions and organizations working with underserved, rural and minority populations.

-The Enhancement Workshop must be able to accommodate approximately 30-40 Fellows and should be held between February and late March 2023.
+The Enhancement Workshop must be able to accommodate approximately 30-40 Fellows and should be held between early February and late March 2025.